 Interestingly, for computer cables with two prongs, you can get a simple and inexpensive adaptor for about three to four euros (pictured on the left in the photo above), but if your computer cable has three prongs, you'll need to buy a different adaptor that costs around ten to twelve euros (pictured in the center of the photo).
 This one is more expensive because it's a multi-country adaptor, with irregularly-shaped holes to accommodate plugs of several different sizes.
 Unfortunately, I've never been able to find a simple, three-prong, two-country (US to Europe) adaptor.
 So this more-expensive, multi-country adaptor is your best bet if you've got three prongs.

 While a cheap power adaptor that simply changes the shape of the plug will work for your computer/phone/tablet in France, it's also possible to buy a larger device called a voltage converter (pictured at the right side of the photo above) that will let you use any and all of your American electronic devices in France.
 These are a lot more expensive while a simple adaptor costs three to twelve euros, a voltage convertor is usually closer to 45 euros or more.
-The voltage converter comes with attachments for the plug shapes of both the US and France, and there's a switch to indicate which type of voltage you're plugging into and which type of device you're plugging in.
+The voltage converter comes with attachments for the plug shapes of both the US and France (and other countries as well), and there's a switch to indicate which type of voltage you're plugging into and which type of device you're plugging in.
 This converter is a good solution for any instances where you absolutely have to plug in an American device in France.
 I bought one of these at BHV a couple years ago in order to plug in a fancy designer lamp I'd bought in the States.
 Now, keep in mind, it would be a waste to buy one of these things just to bring your American hairdryer; you can get a French hairdryer in Paris for much less than the cost of a voltage converter.
 Of course you won't be able to bring it home and use it, but c'est la vie.

 Fortunately, regular ol' batteries (like AA, C, D, etc.) are universal.
 So when you need batteries for your digital camera or whatever, you can simply buy the appropriate size from any electronics store, supermarket, or souvenir shop (where they're going to be insanely overpriced), and that'll do the trick.